patternfly/patternfly/src/patternfly/components/Dropdown/docs/dropdown-select.md

-The Dropdown Select should be used when the user is selecting an optoin from a list of items.
+The Dropdown Select should be used when the user is selecting an option from a list of items.
 Although the presentation is similar to the basic dropdown, the underlying HTML and Aria tag structure is specific to a select list.

 *Note:* The attribute `aria-activedescendant` should be set programmatically to the active item.